nevtemu/crew-positions-3/README.md

 * Breaks allocation complete overhaul.
 Now crew can have same break on both sectors, but first break on night flight is *good*, first break on day flight is *bad*.
 More importantly breaks are related to crew position now, so inflight retail  operators are not on same break, equal number of Gr2 from FWD and AFT galley (A380 Y class) on break, MFP (MR5, L5A) same break as CSV, galley operator on earlier breaks to prepare for next service etc.
 * Added option to generate only list of crew (to give positions manually).
 This is especially useful in case algorithm fails for any reason: you will still be able to generate crew list and give positions manually.
 * Advanced error handling.
 For example, more information provided in console regarding VCM etc.
 * If aircraft registration not found or not available on the portal, added option to input in manually.
-Minimum requirement is crew data to generate tablet (without it entire script make no sense).
+Minimum requirement is crew data to generate table (without it entire script make no sense).
 * Support for positions for W class
 * Added key-bind for keyboard to show/hide GUI